Heatblur-Simulations/f-4e-manual/src/design_systems.md

 Once the pilot has selected an ILS frequency, the WSO must set a course inbound heading in the selector window using the SET knob.

+Used only with the ILS system (doesn't function with VOR).

 ### Intercom System